GETTING TO

 The island is divided into several districts, with the capital town being Ba’a.
 The main areas of interest for tourists are Nemberala, T-Land, and Bo’a, which are known for their beautiful beaches and world-class surf breaks.
 These areas offer a tranquil escape with their untouched beauty and a more laid-back atmosphere compared to other popular tourist destinations in Indonesia.

 Due to its remote location, Rote Island has managed to maintain its natural charm and cultural authenticity.
-The local population primarily consists of the Rotinese people, who have a distinct cultural heritage and traditions.
+The local population primarily consists of the Rotenese people, who have a distinct cultural heritage and traditions.
 Traditional practices such as weaving, traditional ceremonies, and the use of traditional musical instruments are still prevalent on the island.

 Whether you’re seeking an off-the-beaten-path adventure, a relaxing beach vacation, or an exciting surfing experience, Rote Island offers a unique and enchanting destination.
-Its secluded location and unspoiled beauty make it a hidden gem waiting to be discovered by travelers looking to escape the crowds and immerse themselves in nature and culture.
+Its secluded location and unspoiled beauty make it a hidden gem waiting to be discovered by travellers looking to escape the crowds and immerse themselves in nature and culture.

 WAVEHAVEN